 In 2013, I left for the wilderland of snowy Michigan to attend Hillsdale College, majoring in English and classical studies.
 During my time there I tutored in the college’s Writing Center, wrote for External Affairs, and worked as an undergraduate research assistant to Dr. Patricia Bart in her work on the Piers Plowman Electronic Archive.
 I also served on the editorial board of the college’s student literary publication, The Tower Light, and from the English department I received several awards for my poetry, prose, and academic writing.

 By 2015, I had also written half a dozen plays.
 That summer, as a college junior, I founded my script-publishing company, Kittywham Productions, and launched this website.
 Since graduating from Hillsdale in 2017, I’ve become a full-time playwright, and in my spare hours I privately teach Latin and literature.
-Meanwhile I blog twice a week, sharing news about my dramas and offering my simple thoughts on acting, writing, reading, and living.
+Meanwhile I blog weekly, sharing news about my dramas and offering my simple thoughts on acting, writing, reading, and living.
 (For a bit of background on how I started writing play scripts, check out my post How It Began.)

 If you’re interested in learning more about me and my family, you can connect with me on Facebook, Instagram, or Pinterest, or take a look at my parents’ websites.
 My mom has blogged for a number of years at Glimpses of Our World, where she shares family experiences and discusses faith, friendship, education, and much more; she also sells her original string ensemble arrangements through her website Lubif Productions.
 My dad blogs at Liberty Morality Faith, and he offers a storehouse of wisdom and other resources at his business site, The Estate Planning Center.
 My sister LaRae is currently pursuing a doctoral degree in Classical Languages and Literature at University College, University of Oxford, England, and she blogs at Like a Pleasant Thought.